Program: M.A., Anthropology

 - Analyze human experiences and the causes and consequences of cultural diversity across space and time from an anthropological perspective.

 - Analyze biological and behavioral variation among human and nonhuman primates in context.

-- Independently conceptualize, collect, describe, analyze and interpret anthropological evidence according to generally accepted professional practice.
+- Independently conceptualize, collect, describe, analyze, interpret and communicate anthropological evidence according to generally accepted professional practice and ethics.

-- Examine how anthropology may be used to engage in contemporary issues and can be applied toward addressing social problems.
+- Examine how anthropology can be used to engage in contemporary issues and can be applied toward addressing social problems.